Different Ways To Resistance Train

 low load/high reps - lifting a slightly lighter resistance where you can perform 15-25 reps each set

 All have been scientifically proven to increase lean muscle equally.
 The secret formula?
 With all three scenarios you need to challenge your muscles to reach near fatigue (without breaking good form).
-So even with lighter weights, you need to pick a resistance that is challenging for your muscles.
+Please note: this is not to complete fatigue, but going 2-4 reps before you can’t lift another rep. An indictor you are reaching near fatigue is if the tempo of your reps start to slow down.
+So even with lighter weights, you need to pick a resistance that is challenging for your muscles to the end of your rep range.

 There are people who love to power lift, while there are others who enjoy the burn of barre.
 That’s why the results of these studies are so amazing, empowering us to choose which resistance method fits us personally.

-Next time someone tells you Pilates Equipment or Barre or not lifting “heavy” is ineffective, proudly show them the studies in the resource section of this post and tell them your trainer intelligently builds your body strong, all the while preventing injuries and feeling good.
+Next time someone tells you Pilates on the equipment or not lifting “heavy” is ineffective, proudly show them the studies in the resource section of this article and tell them your trainer intelligently builds your body strong, all the while preventing injuries and feeling good.
 It’s a win win :)

 Resources: